Emotional Eating and Menopause - A Perfect Storm!

 Menopause can Trigger Binge Eating Disorder

 Hormonal changes, combined with social pressures, can create a “perfect storm,” for an eating disorder to develop.
-Not only women are dealing with tremendous hormonal changes, but they might find themselves fighting with other milestones such as adult children leaving home, looking after elderly parents, or even marital breakdown.
+Not only are women dealing with tremendous hormonal changes, but they might find themselves strugglling with other life transitions such as adult children leaving home, looking after elderly parents, or even marital breakdown.

 - Aging process